siemens/OOASP/asp_interactive_configuration/DOC.md

 *For example: Upper-bound constraints or assigning an invalid value.*

-#### Partial constraints
+#### Potential constraints

 Those constraints that may be violated in the current (partial) configuration but can become satisfied at a later stage of the configuration process.

 *For example: Lower-bound constraints, missing value for an attribute.*

-Partial constraints are ignored when using brave reasoning in order to get all possible options for values and associations.
+Potential constraints are ignored when using brave reasoning in order to get all possible options for values and associations.
 They are only checked when the external `ooasp_potential_cv` is true.
 Nonetheless, the constraint violation atoms `ooasp_cv` for these constraints will still appear when checking the configuration for errors.

-Partial constraints are defined using predicate `ooasp_potential_cv(CV_NAME)`, where `CV_NAME` is the name of the constraint violation appearing as the second argument of predicate `ooasp_cv`.
+Potential constraints are defined using predicate `ooasp_potential_cv(CV_NAME)`, where `CV_NAME` is the name of the constraint violation appearing as the second argument of predicate `ooasp_cv`.

 ### User input